1974

 2015

-Michiko played a key role in reintroducing the inflatable trend into fashion, which sparked a wave of imitation as the concept became increasingly popular.
+Michiko plays a key role in reintroducing the inflatable trend into fashion, which sparks a wave of imitation as the concept becomes increasingly popular.

 2016